AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 In general, the face recognition process works like this:
 ![Flow](https://github.com/espressif/esp-face/blob/master/img/face-recognition-system.png)

-[Here](https://techtutorialsx.com/2020/06/13/esp32-camera-face-detection/) is a good tutorial explaining the programming steps for face recognition.
+[Here](https://techtutorialsx.com/2020/06/13/esp32-camera-face-detection/) is a good tutorial explaining the programming steps for face detection.

 The tutorial covers only the part until face detection.
 For recognising a specific face four more steps are necessary: